Reweighting the RCT for generalization: finite sample error and variable selection: Problem setting

 \subsubsection{Context and intuitive estimation strategy}

 Assume that we would like to measure the average effect of a treatment (ATE) $A$ on a outcome $Y$ in a target population of interest $\mathcal{P}_\text{ T}$ (for \textbf{t}arget), and that an existing Randomized Controlled Trial (RCT) had already been conducted on $n=150$ individuals, sampled from a population $\mathcal{P}_\text{ R}$ (for \textbf{r}andomized), to assess the average effect of $A$ on $Y$.
-Usually, the average treatment effect is estimated from a trial via an Horvitz-Thomson estimator \citep{HorvitzThompson1952seminal},
+A popular estimator, with interesting theoretical properties, to estimate the average treatment effect in a trial is the Horvitz-Thomson estimator \citep{HorvitzThompson1952seminal},

 where $\pi$ is the probability of treatment allocation in the trial (in most applications, $\pi = 0.5$).
 Figure~\ref{fig:toy_example_stratification} presents results of a simulated trial with an average treatment effect around $8.2$.
 In addition, assume that the trial provides evidence that the treatment effect is heterogeneous with respect to a certain genetic mutation denoted $X$ (with $X=1$ for the mutation, and $X=0$ if no mutation).
 More specifically, the average treatment effect conditional to $X$ is larger for individuals with $X = 1$ than for those with $X = 0$.
 This situation is illustrated on Figure~\ref{fig:toy_example_stratification} where the average effect per strata $X$ is also represented.
 We have at hand a representative sample of $m=1000$ individuals from the target population we are interest in (for example from an existing observational database).
 We observe that individuals with the genetic mutation ($X=1$) are over-represented in the trial compared to the target population of interest (see Figure~\ref{fig:toy_example_covariate_shift}).
 As a consequence, the trial overestimates the target population's ATE we are interested in.